IUDataStructuresCourse/course-web-page-fall-2023/proj1-flood-it.md

 + **[Question 1]** What function roughly fits that graph?
   Hint: possibilities are $f(n) = n$, $f(n) = n^2$, $f(n) = n log(n)$...
 + **[Question 2]** What is the time complexity of your `flood()` function based on analyzing its code?
+  Answer the question in your write-up and write the complexity as a line of comment in your code above the function.
 + **[Question 3]** Does your analysis match up with what you see in the graph?
   - If not, double check your analysis.
 + **[Question 4]** Is the time complexity of your flood function the best it can be or can you do better?